 The drive-in is at the top of this October 1951 photo from the J. Allen Hawkins collection appearing on page 35 of the Arcadia Publishing book "Pasadena 1940-2008."
 The page with the photo is included in the book's preview on Google Books.
 Note the theatre's marquee on the right at the corner of Foothill Blvd. and Halstead Rd.

 A photo appearing on Cinema Treasures as a contribution by Ezix.
 That's Rosemead Blvd. along the top.
-Carol Momsen shared the photo on the Photos of Los Angeles Facebook page where it got many comments.
+Carol Momsen shared the photo with the Photos of Los Angeles private Facebook page where it got many comments.

 More Information: Cinema Treasures has page on the Hastings Drive-In.